Skip to main content

 For Parents | Frequently Asked Questions

 2. What happens in the case of an emergency?
-Is there medical coverage?

-Each program has an emergency procedure.
+Each program has an emergency procedure and an on-site coordinator.
 This information is provided in the orientation and pre-departure sessions.
-This includes, but is not limited to, contacting the director abroad and calling the Director of the MacCenter at MC.
+In an emergency, students know to contact the designated on-site coordinator and the Director of the Mac Center at MC.
 Further protocols are followed depending on the emergency.
-Every student is required to have medical insurance while abroad.
-This cost is part of the overall program fee.

 3. How can I help my child manage risk while abroad?

-You as a parent can begin talking to your child about the dangers of traveling alone, the use of alcohol and/or drugs, and about the importance of maintaining mental and physical health.
+Begin talking to your child about the dangers of traveling alone, the use of alcohol and/or drugs, and about the importance of maintaining mental and physical health.
 Teach them common sense travel norms such as how to safely pack and carry necessary valuables, how to properly use an ATM, to be aware of surroundings and avoid dark streets at night, not to accept food or drink from strangers, to protect their beverage while out in a restaurant or club, and to understand the forward nature of some cultures abroad.

-4. While abroad, will my child be treated unfairly by the host culture?
+4. Will my child be treated fairly?

 5. How much involvement should I have in this process?